-18th January 2019: i-REAP project to be exhibited at Futurebuild 2019.
-The major annual event, formerly known as EcoBuild, will take place at ExCel London between 5th and 7th March 2019.
-Members of the i-REAP consortium will demonstrate and explain the benefits of i-REAP within the "Innovation Zone".
+8th March 2019: i-REAP exhibited at Futurebuild 2019.
+Futurebuild, the major annual event formerly known as EcoBuild, took place at ExCel London between 5th and 7th March 2019.
+Members of the i-REAP consortium demonstrated and explained the benefits of i-REAP within the "Innovation Zone".
 See our project page, or the official i-REAP website for more details of this exciting project.

 18th January 2019: TerOpta-led consortium awarded £1.2M R&D funding to create atmospheric pollution visualisation system.
 The award of over £1.2M by Innovate UK is to develop a real-time emissions visualisation system, aimed at promoting eco-friendly travel behaviours.
 The REVIS (Real-time Emission VISualisation) system will consist of distributed Internet-connected pollution monitoring sensors, mounted by roads or on buildings, which will send data to a powerful cloud-based analysis and visualisation tool.
 This will provide instant graphical representation of current emissions levels across critical areas and the provision of data to route planners, web-based travel mapping software etc. Individuals and organisations will then be able to plan routes and make decisions on the basis of real-time emissions data,.
 Other members of the consortium include Costain, University of West of England (UWE) Bristol, MobiBiz Ltd and Brunel University London.